Crane shot

 Crane camera in action at Götaplatsen, Gothenburg, Sweden, during MTV World Stage 2012.

 In filmmaking and video production, a crane shot is a shot taken by a camera on a moving crane or jib.
 Filmmaker D. W. Griffith created the first crane for his 1916 epic film Intolerance, with famed special effects pioneer Eiji Tsuburaya later constructing the first iron camera crane which is still adapted worldwide today.
 Most cranes accommodate both the camera and an operator, but some can be moved by remote control.
 Crane shots are often found in what are supposed to be emotional or suspenseful scenes.
 One example of this technique is the shots taken by remote cranes in the car-chase sequence of the 1985 film To Live and Die in L.A.
 Some filmmakers place the camera on a boom arm simply to make it easier to move around between ordinary set-ups.

 History

 Godzilla co-creator Eiji Tsuburaya riding the first iron shooting crane in 1934.
 An adaptation of this crane is still used worldwide today.

 D. W. Griffith designed the first camera crane for his 1916 epic film Intolerance.
 His crane measured 140 feet tall and ascended on six four-wheeled railroad trucks.
 In 1929, future special effects pioneer Eiji Tsuburaya constructed a smaller replica of Griffith's wooden camera crane without blueprints or manuals.
 Although his wooden crane collapsed shortly after its completion, Tsuburaya created the first-ever iron shooting crane in October 1934, and an adaptation of this crane is still used worldwide today.
+Many uses of camera cranes have been replaced by aerial drones, due to lower cost.